Video Phone for Disability

-The Konnekt Disability Videophone is the world’s first purpose-built 15-inch video-call terminal with high-quality video and voice calls, designed specifically for those with disabilities that prevent use of a regular video phone:
+The Konnekt Disability Videophone is the world’s first purpose-built 15-inch video-call terminal with high-quality video and voice calls, designed specifically for those with disabilities that prevent use of a regular video phone or seniors tablet:

 - Deafness and partial hearing loss